SCICOM bios

 Science Committee Chair

 The SCICOM Chair is based at our Secretariat in Copenhagen, Denmark.
-Prior to joining ICES, Dave was Principal Investigator in Ecosystems Based Fishery Management at the Marine Institute in Ireland.
+Before joining ICES, Dave was Principal Investigator in Ecosystems Based Fishery Management at the Marine Institute in Ireland.
 He has been at the forefront of ecosystem science, the effects of fishing, ecosystems approach, integrated ecosystem assessment, and the EU MSFD.
 He aims to use his extensive experience in marine science and ICES to strengthen the links between scientific research and operational advice, particularly in the context of ecosystem-based management.

 Steering group chairs